harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 Most bulk RNA-seq differential expression analysis packages need to fit a mean-variance relationship--which is used to adjust estimated variances-- and the *voomWithQualityWeights* command generates a plot of this relationship as well as a bar plot of the weights assigned to each sample.

-**Note:** we have already applied TMM normalization, thus why `normalization.method` is set to "none".
+**NOTE:** we have already applied TMM normalization, thus why `normalization.method` is set to "none".

 <center>
     <img src="../../../../img/tutorials/onefactor_voomplot.png" alt="vwts: one-factor" width="75%" />